noahlacy45/ReplayPlayerDev/rapsodo-pipeline/README.md

-This file explains the different files in the gcp-pipeline-folder
+This file explains the different files in the rapsodo-pipeline folder

 rapsodo_csv_detection